houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 | `[^abc]` | Negated class | Alternation of all alphabet characters *not* listed | `[^ab]` = `c\|d\|...` |
 | `.` | Any character | Alternation of all alphabet characters | `a.b` = `a(x\|y\|z\|...)b` |

-### 3.2 Observation 2
+### 3.2 Observation 2 - each instance denotes a language

-Some regular expressions can match more than one string (some even have infinitely many matches).
-Intuitively, we can form a set of all possible matches to a regular expression.
-In this sense, when we say that a string "matches" a regular expression, we're saying that this string is an element of that set.
-In other words, a regular expression is just a shorthand way of talking about that set.

-So far, we've observed that theoretical regular expressions obey strict syntax rules over an alphabet, and that they serve as a shorthand way of talking about a set of strings.
-Formally, a set of strings over an alphabet is called a language.
-In effect, theoretical regular expressions act as syntactic sugar for a particular class of languages.
-Those are regular languages [5].
+Our second observation is that both JavaScript and theoretical regular expressions match a set of strings.
+For example, `/^(aa)*$/` (JavaScript) and `(aa)*` (theoretical) both equivalently match the set of strings `{'', 'aa', 'aaaa', ...}`.
+In other words, both kinds of instances denote a language.

+As a side note, a JavaScript regular expression can also match a parent string because it matches one of its substrings.
+For example, `/(aa)*/` also matches the parent string `'baab'` as it matches the substring `'aa'`.
+I consider such parent strings as an element of the language that it denotes.

-In particular, both these observations satisfy the two previously mentioned properties of a language denoting mechanism.
+In summary, both kinds of instances are well-defined and denote a language.
+So, both JavaScript and theoretical regular expressions are language denoting mechanisms.

 ### 3.3 Theoretical regular expressions are a regular language denoting mechanism

+It's standard to say that theoretical regular expressions are equivalent to DFAs.
+In fact, we can [prove](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "prove") it.
+This means that, as a language denoting mechanism, the class of languages that theoretical regular expressions denote is the class of languages recognised by DFAs.
+By definition, that's the class of regular languages.
+Hence, theoretical regular expressions are a regular language denoting mechanism.

+Following my cashing-out strategy, I now focus on how JavaScript regular expressions are not a regular language denoting mechanism by looking at backreferences.

 ## 4. Backreferences